electricimp/examples/Microsoft_Azure_Examples/MS_IoTCentral_AssetTracking_Demo/README.md

 ## What You Do

-* Configure your impAccelerator™ Fieldbus Gateway with BlinkUp&trade;.
+* Configure your impC Breakout Board or impExplorer with BlinkUp&trade;.
 * Create an Azure IoT Central application.
 * Register your device in IoT Central.
 * Run a sample application using the impCentral to send data to Azure IoT Central.